Family Programs has a variety of support, services and programs that are available for all military members, veterans and families.

 The Airman & Family Readiness Program (AFRP serves as a one-stop information and referral center for service members and their families.

-Family Assistance Specialists (FAS) are located throughout Idaho, to serve the needs of Service Members and their Families providing Six Essential Services.
+Soldier & Family Readiness specialists are located throughout Idaho, to serve the needs of Service Members and their Families providing Six Essential Services.

 Survivor Outreach Services is the official Army program designed to provide long term support to surviving Families of Fallen Soldiers.